chaotickoala777/development_final/README.md

 ### How the User Triggers State Changes
 Everytime the user clicks a button or radio button, state changes are triggered.
 There are multiple states that I used in this project.
-I have a filter for:
+I have a state for:
 1. the accumulator -
 This state is triggered when the user clicks the reset accumulator button and also when in support or opposed are selected.